ForexLive

 - Compare instruments side by side in real time.

-These tools assist independent analysis and verification of newsroom views.
+These tools are intended to support independent chart checks and verification of newsroom narratives.

 6. Cross-Asset Coverage